Bungles

 Bungles is a series of four American black-and-white short silent comedy films produced by Louis Burstein for Jacksonville's Vim Comedy Company in 1916.
-While the series featured Oliver Hardy, Marcel Perez acted in the leading role as Bungles.
-Perez was also the director for the four films.
+While the series featured Oliver Hardy, Marcel Perez (sometimes referred to as Fernandez Perez) acted in the leading role.
+Perez played Bungles, billed on his debut in February as "the leading and most popular comedian in Europe".
+Perez also directed the four films.
 Elsie MacLeod was the only other credited actor in the series.